Adaeze Yobo: Personal life

-In 2010, Yobo married former Nigerian international soccer player Joseph Yobo in a midnight ceremony held in Jos after a brief courtship, and are now the parents of two sons and a daughter.
+In 2010, Yobo married former Nigerian international soccer player Joseph Yobo in a midnight ceremony held in Jos, the capital city of Plateau State, Nigeria after a brief courtship, on New Year's Eve in 2010 at the age of 19.
+Her marriage to Joseph Yobo a Football player is blessed with a son named Joey.
+Joey celebrated his first Birthday in Turkey with His Friends and Family.
+They are now the parents of two sons and a daughter.

 In 2011, Yobo was ranked 92 in a list of 101 Sexiest Soccer Wives and Girlfriends, as compiled by Bleacher Report.

 In 2014, Adaeze was listed as the 4th Most beautiful African Sportsman wife.